-79. Exculpation of trustee
+79. Exculpation or insurance of trustee

-A term of a trust relieving a trustee of liability for breach of trust is unenforceable to the extent that it:

-- (a) relieves the trustee of liability for breach of trust committed in bad faith or with reckless indifference to the purposes of the trust or the interests of the beneficiaries; or - (b) was inserted as the result of an abuse by the trustee of a fiduciary or confidential relationship to the settlor.
+- (1) A term of a trust relieving a trustee of liability for breach of trust is unenforceable to the extent that it: - (a) relieves the trustee of liability for breach of trust committed in bad faith or with reckless indifference to the purposes of the trust or the interests of the beneficiaries; or - (b) was inserted as the result of an abuse by the trustee of a fiduciary or confidential relationship to the settlor. - (2) Any insurance purchased and maintained by the trust in respect of a trustee must not include insurance in respect of any liability the trustee may incur: - (a) to the trust or a beneficiary; - (b) to pay a fine in respect of an offence; or - (c) any costs the trustee may incur: - (i) in defending criminal proceedings in which the trustee is convicted; or - (ii) in defending civil proceedings brought by a successor trustee or a beneficiary in which judgment is given against the trustee.